category

 Introduction

-The RHCSA Rapid Track course (RH199) presents Red Hat® Enterprise Linux® 9 and is designed for students who already have significant experience with Linux administration.
-This course combines the significant content of Red Hat System Administration I (RH124) and Red Hat System Administration II (RH134), reviewing the tasks at an accelerated pace.
+The RHCSA Rapid Track course (RH199) features Red Hat® Enterprise Linux® 10 and is designed for those who already have significant experience with Linux administration.
+This accelerated course combines essential content from Red Hat System Administration I (RH124) and Red Hat System Administration II (RH134) to help students operate, manage, and maintain a Red Hat Enterprise Linux system.

 Audience profile